SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/hide-web-part-from-toolbox.md

 }
 ```

-With the `hiddenFromToolbox` setting enabled, when you edit a page, the web part will not be listed in the toolbox.
+With the `hiddenFromToolbox` setting enabled, when you edit a page, the web part won't be listed in the toolbox.